royalswe/boxinator/readme.md

 Create a database with the same name you added in .env file above

+Run **composer update** to update depencencies specified in composer.json

 Run  **php artisan migrate**  to setup db migrations

 Run **php artisan db:seed** if you want to seed 5 db collections